Nagelfar/RestaurantKata/README.md

 Now we use and introduce the async contracts into the existing implementation with the following steps

-- Use RabbitMQ as central Broker for all services.
+- Use RabbitMQ as the central Broker for all services.
-  With the following Docker command RabbitMQ can be hosted together with the management console on it's default port.
+  With the following Docker command, RabbitMQ can be hosted together with the management console on its default port.

       docker run -d --hostname restaurant-rabbit --name restaurant-rabbit -p 5672:5672 -p 15672:15672 rabbitmq:3-management